-The initial ambition of BRIT was the creation of an inspirational centre of excellence to support, inspire and motivate young people who have physical and mental health challenges.
+The initial ambition of BRIT was the creation of an inspirational centre of excellence to support and inspire young adults who are facing physical and mental health challenges.

-Our vision was shared by over 55 charity Chief Executives who partnered with BRIT, offered to act as Advisors and championed the need to a Centre where they would either run bespoke residential courses, provide specialist staff and/or refer their young people facing adversity and trauma.
+Our vision was shared by over 55 charity Chief Executives who partnered with BRIT, offered to act as Advisors, and championed the need for a Centre where they would either run bespoke residential courses, provide specialist staff and/or refer their young adults facing adversity and trauma.

 THE BRIT CENTRE CONCEPT